|Homepage.||This page: How to buy a Jaguar/Daimler XJ40.|

 What to Pay

 Real sheds, and worn out wedding carriage hacks in brightest Dulux white, can be had a for a few hundred pounds with anything from a days, to 12 months MOT attached.
 For peace of mind it really is best to go for something as late as possible, by which time many niggles found in earlier cars had been ironed out.
 Perhaps the safest way into Jaguar ownership is join one of the owners clubs and scour the classifieds for low mileage, nicely maintained example built after 1992.
-A very presentable 4.0 with history & plenty of life left under its treads should be available from as little as £2000, so buying a cheap nail to do up is rarely wise.
+A very presentable 4.0 with history & plenty of life left under its treads should be available from around 4000, so buying a cheap wreck to do up is rarely wise.

 XJ40 Books & Manuals